Feyenoord: End of 18 year title drought

-The second half of the season, Feyenoord started strong, winning the first seven league games of 2017.
+In the second half of the season, Feyenoord started strongly, winning the first seven league games of 2017.
 However, in Arnhem, Vitesse proved to be too strong in the KNVB Cup (2–0).
 Feyenoord beat PSV at home (2–1), due to an own goal from PSV-goalkeeper Jeroen Zoet, which was indicated by Goal-line technology.
 On 5 March, Sparta was the first team to beat Feyenoord in the new year, by a goal in the first minute of the game, scored by Mathias Pogba.
-Feyenoord recovered quickly and another big win followed when they beat AZ, 5–2, and a week later SC Heerenveen were beat, 2–1.
-When Feyenoord lost to Ajax, and drew against PEC Zwolle, their lead was decreased to one point.
-After two more victories from Feyenoord and a loss for number two Ajax against PSV, the gap was four points with two games to go.
+Feyenoord recovered quickly and another big win followed when they beat AZ, 5–2, and a week later SC Heerenveen were defeated 2–1.
+When Feyenoord lost to Ajax, and drew against PEC Zwolle, their lead was reduced to one point.
+After two more victories from Feyenoord and a loss for Ajax against PSV, the gap was four points with two games to go.
 One week before the end of the competition, Feyenoord could become champions away at Excelsior, just 4 kilometers from their home stadium, De Kuip, and also in Rotterdam.
 However, the team had a complete off-day and lost, 3–0.
 One week later, in the final game of the season, the team still became champions by beating Heracles by 3–1.
-All three goals were made by the team captain, Dirk Kuyt, who would later announce his retirement, making it a 'fairytale' last match on his account.
+All three goals were made by the team captain, Dirk Kuyt, who would later announce his retirement.
 The championship was Feyenoord's 15th and the first in 18 years.
 Feyenoord was the second team in the history of the Dutch league to stay at the top of the table the entire season.
 Because of the championship, Feyenoord was to compete for the Johan Cruyff Shield against cup winner Vitesse in the Kuip on 5 August 2017.
 After a 1–1 tie Feyenoord beat Vitesse by penalties.